MAY 19th, 2022

 Areas of Due Diligence

 Due diligence is typically undertaken in business due to two main types of transactions.
 This includes the sale or purchase of goods and services or when merging with or acquiring another corporate entity.
+Within each transaction, it is generally conducted in a number of areas.

 The goal of investigation in general transactions is to substantiate whether the purchase is a sound decision.
 Items examined may include: